 Alfies Antique Market

-London's largest indoor market is a treasure trove of antique and vintage clothes, collectables and 20th century design pieces.
-Vintage lovers will adore spending hours browsing through the market's 600 stalls crammed with everything from rare vintage finds to colourful baubles.
-Alfies Antique market also has a great rooftop cafe.
+This is the place to come for antique and vintage clothes, collectables and 20th-century design pieces.
+It's the largest indoor market of its kind in London.
+Vintage lovers will spend hours browsing through the market's 70+ dealers, crammed with everything from rare vintage finds to colourful baubles.
+Alfies Antique Market also has a Rooftop Kitchen boasting panoramic views over London.

 Bermondsey Square Antiques